home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

     title: Configuration file
 ---

-[Emoncms](https://github.com/emoncms/emoncms) produces an unique identifier starting from version 11.5.7

-If you upgrade your existing Emoncms installation to a version shipping a unique identifier, you have to migrate your Emoncms database before restarting Home Assistant:
+[Emoncms](https://github.com/emoncms/emoncms) produces a unique identifier starting from version 11.5.7 If you upgrade your existing Emoncms installation to a version shipping a unique identifier, you have to migrate your Emoncms database before restarting Home Assistant:

 - Login to Emoncms and navigate to Setup > Admin > Update